ajaykushwaha1/DSA/README.md

 # DSA
-Fundamental of Data Structure and Algorithms
+Fundamentals of Data Structure and Algorithms